 While Costco does not have a price match policy per-say, I do have a couple tricks you should know about:

-- Costco 30 day price adjustment policy.
-Let’s say, for example, you buy a 50 inch HDTV from Costco and within the next 30 days you notice they have dropped the price by $150.
+– Costco 30-day price adjustment policy.
+Let’s say you buy a 50 inch HDTV from Costco and within the next 30 days you notice they have dropped the price by $150.
 Just bring your receipt back in and they’ll show you the money.
-This happens OFTEN!
-Keep checking the price when you go in for toilet paper and dog food.
+This happens quite often so keep checking the price when you go in for toilet paper and dog food.

-- Workaround after 30 days: Costco won’t like me saying this but if the price of your HDTV drops after the 30 days, you can always return the item and re-buy it at the lower price.
-Remember that you have a 90 days return policy on electronics at Costco.
+– Workaround after 30 days: Costco won’t like me saying this, but if the price of your HDTV drops after the 30 days, you can always return the item and re-buy it at the lower price.
+Remember you have a 90 days return policy on electronics at Costco.

 Home Depot (Grade: B)

-- If you find a local competitor beats the Home Depot price, you are eligible to get the product for 10% lower than the competitor’s price.
+– If you find a local competitor that beats the Home Depot price, you are eligible for a price match.

-- Exclusions: Special orders, bid pricing, volume discounts, open-box merchandise, labor and installation, sales tax, rebate and free offers, typographical errors and online purchases.
+– Exclusions: Special orders, bid pricing, volume discounts, open-box merchandise, labor and installation, sales tax, rebate and free offers, and typographical errors.

-- From a Consumerist article, a Home Depot employee tells us that store associates are able to discount an item by up to $50 without contacting a store manager.
+– Store associates are able to discount an item by up to $50 without contacting a store manager.
 He also says that he’ll drop the price if the customer says he has seen it lower elsewhere, even without any visual proof.
-This is a strategy worth pursuing, especially when starting your next home improvement project.

 The price match policy at JCPenney is worth mentioning as well.

-- Find a better price on an identical item from a retailer in your local area?
-Just bring in their ad and get the same price.
+– If you find a better price on an identical item from a retailer in your local area within 14 days just bring in their ad and they’ll beat the price by 5%.

-Kohl’s also has a fairly decent price match policy.
-NOT!
-Here is how it attempts to work:
+Kohl’s also has a fairly decent price match policy that they have revamped in recent years.
+Here’s how it works:

-- Bring in a copy of the competitor’s ad (with the current date on it) to your nearest Kohl’s store and they’ll give you the lower price.
+– Bring in a copy of the competitor’s ad to your nearest Kohl’s store and they’ll give you the lower price.

-- Does Kohl’s match online pricing as well?
-Nope.
-Hence the C- grade, well, along with the other part.
+– Does Kohl’s match online competitor pricing as well?
+Nope, hence the B grade.

-Similar to the folks who wear orange aprons, Lowe’s also has a 10% “price beat” guarantee.
+Similar to the folks who wear orange aprons, Lowe’s also has a solid low-price guarantee.
 Here are the nuts and bolts:

-- Just find a better price at a local competitor and they’ll beat it by 10%.
+– Just find a better price at a local competitor and they’ll match it…they will no longer beat it by 10%.

 – If a local store is offering a particular product at a clearance price, Lowe’s will match that price immediately.

-- Exclusions include: installation labor, special order, discontinued, clearance, liquidation or damaged items.
+– Exclusions include: installation labor, special order, discontinued, clearance, senior discounts, military discounts, liquidation or damaged items.
 Limited to reasonable quantities so you can’t price match 24 cordless drills apparently.

-- They also have something called ‘Price Protection’ which guarantees you the lowest price when shopping online and using the in-store pickup method.
-For instance, if your local Lowe’s store has an item cheaper than the Lowe’s website then that is the price you’ll get.
+– They also have something called ‘Price Protection’ which guarantees you the lowest price when shopping online and using the in-store pickup method.
+For instance, if your local Lowe’s store has an item cheaper than the Lowe’s website then that’s the price you’ll get.